petergridge/Irrigation-V5/readme_new.md

 ### When will the program run?
 The schedule can be configured to:
-- To run every n days, 1 = every day, 2 = every two days and so on.
+- To run every 'n' days, 1 = every day, 2 = every two days and so on.
 - On specific week days, 'sun,tue,thu' will run the program on Sunday, Tuesday and Thursday only.

 The schedule can be set at:
 - The program level to apply to all zones.
 - On each zone.
 This allows the program to run different zones at varying tempos allowing the lawn to be watered weekly and the pots every 2.
 - A combination of both
-    - If both are set the zone level frequency takes precedence.
+    - If both are set the zone level frequency is used.

 ### What will stop a program or zone while it is running?
 - When the program is disabled all zones will stop
 - When the zone is disabled the zone will stop
 - When the water source (well) sensor is no longer active
-- The rain sensor will allow currently running zone to complete, but subsequent zones will not run
+- The rain sensor will allow currently running program to complete

-There is a short delay to allow for false readings where a change in state will not immediately terminate the program or zone.
+There is a short delay to allow for false readings, a change in state will not immediately terminate the program or zone.

-### Why don't the rain sensor and adjustment impact running zones
+### Why don't changes in the rain sensor and adjustment impact running zones
 - Some users have soil sensors to determine the adjustment.
 If this sensor modified the operation of the zone it would impact the watering time adversly.
-- When the rain sensor activates during a watering cycle the program will continue
+- When the rain sensor activates during a watering cycle the program will continue until completed.

 ### What will stop the program initiating?
-- The controller sensor is inactive (off)
 - When the Program is disabled (off)
 - When all zones are disabled

 ### What will disable a zone?
-- When it is disabled
+- When it is disabled (off)
 - When the rain sensor is active (on)
 - When the adjustment value is zero (0)
 - When the water source (well) sensor is inactive (off)

-### What can you do to bypass a zone that will not run
+### Can I bypass the sensors?
 - Ignore sensors
     - This will ignore the state of the Rain Sensor
     - Adjustment will default to one (1)